wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.1.1 =

+* Fixed: Added the missing NGFB admin stylesheet and javascript to the `post-new.php` page as well.
+* Updated the `cache/.htaccess` file to deny access for commonly interpreted filename extensions (.php, .pl, .cgi, and .shtml).
+* Removed the 'Google Search' character count for the custom Post / Page Description when the 'description' meta tag is unchecked.

 = Version 6.1 =

 The older stylesheet in `wp-contents/uploads/ngfb-social-buttons.css` is no longer used.
 Styling for social sharing buttons is now managed completely from the new Social Style settings page.
 Each type of button (content, shortcode, widget, etc.) has its own styling section.
 If you have customized the default stylesheet, please transfer your changes to this new settings page.
 The reason for splitting up the stylesheet this way is to allow for 'Social Styling Presets' in future versions.